ThiagoMCastroC/ThiagoMCastroC/README.md

   * Artificial Intelligence
 * 🕹️ Experience with Unity and gameplay programming
 * ⚡ Fluent in English, native Portuguese speaker and intermediate Spanish
-* 🧩 Strong interest in problem solving and optimization

 ---